SODALITE-EU/application-optimisation/containers/README.md

-Folder contains the containers that will be published as part of MODAK.
+This folder contains the containers that will be published as part of MODAK.